The Armory

 Pipsqueak

-Currently our smallest swivel gun made by Dead Dan.
-The post is made from the dead man post of our old jolly boat.
+Currently our smallest swivel gun made by the captain.
+The post is made from the salvaged dead man post of our old jolly boat.
 Owned by Captain Dead Dan.

 Dragon’s Breath

 A heavyweight 4 pound deck gun, few have seen the muzzle end of this cannon and lived to tell the tale.
 Seen here belching fire at the hands of gunner Black Heart.
-Dragon’s Breath is owned by our ship’s surgeon Blind Dog.
+Dragon’s Breath was built by our ship’s surgeon Blind Dog.
 It gives him plenty of body parts to show off for his camp display.

 Master Blaster

 The smallest functioning cannon we have at 30 caliber.
 We don’t get her out for shows much but she still counts.
-Owned by Captain Dead Dan.
+Crafted and owned by Captain Dead Dan.

 Choad (the Grenadier)